fastn-community/hero-design-template/README1.md

 ## Preview

-Here's an example of how the Header Component might look when rendered:
+Here's an example of how the Hero Component might look when rendered:

-### Header
+### Hero

 ![hero.png](.github/assets/hero.png)